philou/philou.github.com/_posts/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning.markdown

 [![The template Miro board for the Test Strategy Workshop we use at work.
 The workshop ends we drafting test-improvement initiatives to be prioritized in the sprint planning]({{site.url}}/imgs/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning/test-strategy-workshop-template-small.jpg)]({{site.url}}/imgs/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning/test-strategy-workshop-template.jpg)

-We created and have now run the 'Test Strategy Workshop' with a few teams.
+We created and have now run the [Test Strategy Workshop]({{site.url}}/a-complete-workshop-for-your-team-to-see-what-s-a-good-test-strategy/) with a few teams.
 The goal is for them to embark on a test improvement journey together.
 It's a multi-stage workshop that spans many short sessions.
 Here is how the workshop goes:

 1. Introduction to the topic.
 2. Homework and presentation of the different kinds of tests in the industry.